software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 mod functions;
 ```

 4. Update the `lib.cairo` file to include `mod1`.
-It's contents should now look like this:
+Its contents should now look like this:

 ```cairo title="lib.cairo"
 // previous code stays